-Let’s put together the plan that you’re going to use to start learning Spanish, improve your Spanish, and finally master it!
+So let’s put together the plan that you’re going to use to start learning Spanish, improve your Spanish, and finally master it!

 Numbers are one of the first things you should learn in Spanish.
 (Source: Digital Buggu)

-Learning a foreign language is probably one of the most enriching experiences in the world and nowadays you can learn Spanish online quite easily since you can look up Spanish vocabulary in the blink of an eye and find out anything you want to know about your new language just by typing it into Google!
+Learning a foreign language is probably one of the most enriching experiences in the world and nowadays you can learn Spanish online quite easily since you can look up Spanish vocabulary in the blink of an eye, and find out anything you want to know about your new language just by typing it into Google!

 If you’re just starting out learning Spanish, the first thing you’ll have to do is make sure you understand the most basic aspects of the language.
 You’ll need to learn about: